subtleGradient/TinkerBot-tech-for-ComfyUI-Touchpad/README.md

 ### Installation

 1. Put this folder into ComfyUI/custom_nodes/TinkerBot-tech-for-ComfyUI-Touchpad
+2. Restart ComfyUI
-2. Reload the UI
+3. Reload the UI
-3. There is no step 3
+4. Enjoy!